 Market risks relating to the Company's operations result primarily from changes in interest rates and changes in foreign currency exchange rates.
 The Company is exposed to market risk related to changes in interest rates and selectively uses derivative financial instruments, including forward contracts and swaps, to manage these risks.
+During the second quarter of 2015 the Company entered into several forward contracts to purchase Euros to hedge the foreign currency risk related to Euro denominated inventory payments.
 All derivative instruments are reported on the balance sheet at fair value.
-In June 2014, the Company entered into a forward contract to sell 10.9 million Euros (\$14.7 million USD) on November 3, 2014 to hedge the foreign currency risk related to an intercompany transaction.
-Gains and losses on foreign currency derivatives are reported in other (income) expenses, net, on the Company's Consolidated Statements of Operations.
+The derivative instruments are designated as cash flow hedges and the gain or loss on the derivative is deferred in accumulated other comprehensive income until recognized in earnings with the underlying hedged item.
 See the further discussion regarding the Company's market risks in "Market Risk Analysis," above.